rekola/simplexlsx/Readme.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+2018-07-05 Version 0.29
+	Change log:
+		- Added CChart::SetEmptyCellsDisplayingMethod method for select how chart display empty cells (thanks for this work to Norbert Wołowiec).
+		- Added CChart::SetShowDataFromHiddenCells method for display data from hidden rows and columns (thanks for this work to Norbert Wołowiec).
+		- Added CChart::SetPlotAreaFill*** and CChart::SetChartAreaFill*** methods for filling in chart (thanks to Norbert Wołowiec).
+		- To CChart::Series was added fill style specified for a bar chart (thanks to Norbert Wołowiec).
+		- Fixed error with secondary axis in scatter chart (thanks to Knut Buttnase).

 2018-04-16 Version 0.28
 	Change log:
 		- Unicode support without using _UNICODE and _T() macros.
 The file "tchar.h" was deleted.
 		- The UniString helper class was added for simultaneous and transparent work with std::string and std::wstring.
 		- Added method Comment::AddContent.
 		- Updated examples.
-		- Fixed sprintf "%zu" specifier for correct work in Visual Studio 2010 (thanks to Sergey).
+		- Fixed sprintf specifier for correct work in Visual Studio 2010 (thanks to Sergey).

 2018-02-13 Version 0.27
 	Change log:
-		- Added CMakeLists.txt (thanks for this to Thomas Bechmann).
+		- Added CMakeLists.txt (thanks for this work to Thomas Bechmann).
-		- The type of row height changed to double type (previously uint32_t) according to ISO/IEC 29500-1: 2016 section 18.3.1.73 (thanks for this to Thomas Bechmann).
+		- The type of row height changed to double type (previously uint32_t) according to ISO/IEC 29500-1: 2016 section 18.3.1.73 (thanks for this work to Thomas Bechmann).
-		- Added CWorksheet::AddCell method with an unsigned long as a parameter (thanks for this to Thomas Bechmann).
+		- Added CWorksheet::AddCell method with an unsigned long as a parameter (thanks for this work to Thomas Bechmann).

 2018-02-08 Version 0.26
 	Change log:
-		- Fixed compilation in Visual Studio 2017 (thanks for this to jordi73).
+		- Fixed compilation in Visual Studio 2017 (thanks for this work to jordi73).
 		- Specified license type - zlib.

 2018-01-04 Version 0.25
 	Change log:
-		- Saving empty cells with format (borders, fill...) (thanks for this to E.Naumovich).
+		- Saving empty cells with format (borders, fill...) (thanks for this work to E.Naumovich).
 		- Adding images to a worksheet by CWorkbook::AddImage in two ways: with a binding on two cells (anchored) or scaling on axes X and Y (in percent).
 Supported image formats (via file extension): gif, jpg, jpeg, png, tif, tiff (thanks for idea to Henrique Aschenbrenner and E.Naumovich).
 		- Minor bug fixes.
 		- Updated examples.